THE

 1. Arrive and settle

-Kids come in with their support worker.
-Quick hello, get set up, ease into the space.
+Kids come in, quick hello, get set up, ease into the space.

 2. Welcome circle